saucelabs/sauce-docs/docs/testrunner-toolkit.md

 import TabItem from '@theme/TabItem';

-Sauce Labs Testrunner Toolkit is designed to support native Javascript frameworks through a containerized testing solution that simplifies user set up and speeds up test execution time.
+Sauce Labs Testrunner Toolkit is designed to support native Javascript and Android frameworks through a containerized testing solution that simplifies user set up and speeds up test execution time.

 This approach combines the power and expressiveness of different test frameworks with the dashboards, infrastructure, and analytics of Sauce Labs.